langbnj/ptms/README.md

 ## Note

-Please don't hesitate to contact me/us for questions and assistance with these scripts (<benjamin.lang@cantab.net>).
+Please don't hesitate to contact us for questions and assistance with these scripts (<benjamin.lang@cantab.net>, <madan.babu@stjude.org>).
 They have grown historically as these analyses grew far more complex than originally envisioned, though we have done our best to comment them well enough to follow along and use them.
 Thank you!